A Fire Lookout On What's Lost In A Transition To Technology

 And that, he says, should carry a great value now, more than ever.

 "It doesn't matter how virtual we get," he says.
 "We're all still going to have to live in a world defined by weather.
-And my desperate hope is that we wake up in time to realize that our actions are impacting all of the non-human world as well."
+And my desperate hope is that we wake up in time to realize that our actions are impacting all of the nonhuman world as well."

-Note: A previous version of this story misspelled author Norman Maclean's last name as McLean.